 What we know so far about the disappearance of Mizzou student Riley Strain

+What we know so far about the disappearance of University of Missouri student Riley Strain

 The 22-year-old University of Missouri student was last seen on Friday night, after being asked to leave a Nashville bar reports Dan Gooding